raseledutools/RasSncaner-java/README.md

 - **Dark Mode**: Material 3 theme with day/night support
 - **Privacy-Focused**: 100% offline functionality, no internet connection required

+### Accessibility Mode
+- MakeACopy includes an Accessibility Mode that provides spoken and haptic feedback and lets you use the hardware volume keys as the shutter.
+- Guide:
+  - English: docs/accessibility_mode_guide_en.md
+  - Deutsch: docs/accessibility_mode_guide_de.md

 ### OCR Languages

 MakeACopy supports OCR via Tesseract.
 You can choose the OCR language during the OCR step.